 When To Call A Professional

 Call your doctor whenever you have severe abdominal pain, especially if you also have a fever, nausea and vomiting, or infrequent bowel movements.

 Abdominal adhesions can be treated, but they can be a recurring problem.
 Because surgery is both the cause and the treatment, the problem can keep returning.
-For example, when surgery is done to remove an intestinal obstruction caused by adhesions, adhesions form again and create a new obstruction in 11% to 21% of cases.
+For example, when surgery is done to remove an intestinal obstruction caused by adhesions, adhesions tend to form again and create a new obstruction.

 National Digestive Diseases Information Clearinghouse